Mohamed-Khaterr/MultipartSwift/README.md

 let pdfFile = File(name: "document.pdf", type: .document(.pdf), content: pdfData)
 ```

-### Setting Up a Multipart Request
+### Setting Up a Multipart

-To create a multipart request, you can initialize the `Multipart` class and set the fields:
+To create a multipart, you can initialize the `Multipart` class and set the fields:

 ```swift
 let multipart = Multipart()